6 Torsion

 G = Shear modulus [Pa, psi]

 In these calculations, the sign of internal torque will be important as it indicates the direction of the twist.
 If one section twists in one direction and the adjoining section twists in the opposite direction, the effect will be that the angles will subtract from each other resulting in a smaller overall angle of twist.
 On the other hand, if two adjoining sections twist in the same direction, the effect will be additive.
-According to the assigned sign convention discussed in Section 6.1, an overall positive angle of twist indicates that the shaft twists counterclockwise when looking from the positive end of the longitudinal axis to the negative and vice versa.
+According to the assumed sign convention discussed in Section 6.0.2, an overall positive angle of twist indicates that the shaft twists counterclockwise when looking from the positive end of the longitudinal axis to the negative and vice versa.

 6.2.1 Units

-If values for T, L, J, and G are used in Equation 6.2 such that the units are all consistent with each other, the overall unit works out to be unitless as is expected for an angle calculation.
+If values for T, L, J, and G are used in Equation 6.2 such that the units are all consistent with each other, the overall unit works out to be unitless, as is expected for an angle calculation.
 Since the calculation is for an angle, the actual unit is considered to be radians.
-If an angle is desired to be in degrees, the result of the equation would need to be converted by multiplying the result by π/180.
+If an answer in degrees is desired, the result of the equation would need to be converted by multiplying the result by \(\frac{180^\circ}{\pi}\).

 Because the angle of twist often works out to be very small, it may be desired to express the value in terms of μrad, which is 10-6 radians.
 To convert from rad to μrad, multiply the number of radians by 106.